tikv/tikv/readme.md

 `Idempotency` is an essential property for `External Consistency`, which means such a system could handle outdated raft commands.
 A practical way is like:

-- Fsync snapshot in `engine-store` atomically
+- Fsync snapshot in `engine-store` atomically.
-- Fsync region snapshot in `raftstore-proxy` atomically
+- Fsync region snapshot in `raftstore-proxy` atomically.
-- Make RaftEngine only GC raft log whose index is smaller than persisted apply-state
+- Make RaftEngine only GC raft log whose index is smaller than persisted apply-state.
-- `engine-store` should screen out raft commands with outdated apply-state during apply process
+- `engine-store` should screen out raft commands with outdated apply-state during apply process.
-- `engine-store` should recover from the middle step by overwriting and must NOT provide services until caught up with the latest state
+- `engine-store` should recover from the middle step by overwriting and must NOT provide services until caught up with the latest state.

 Such architecture can inherit several important features from TiKV, such as distributed fault tolerance/recovery, automatic re-balancing, etc.
 It's also convenient for PD to maintain this kind of storage system by the existing way as long as it works as `raft store`.